ronaldmego/ronaldmego.github.io/index.md

     </div>
   </div>
   <ul>
-        <li>Design, implement, and lead Data Strategy and innovation projects with the regional Datalake, aimed at generating New Revenue Streams, including initiatives such as Data Monetization and operational efficiencies powered by Generative AI and LLMs.</li>
+        <li>Design and lead advanced analytics frameworks and standards across countries, ensuring data quality and consistency, driving advanced customer segmentation, predictive analytics, and 1st-party data monetization, generating new revenue streams.</li>
+        <li>Spearhead Millicom’s Artificial Intelligence roadmap across countries, implementing innovative AI solutions such as RAG-based LLM Chatbots for analytics-driven automation and insights generation, enabling data-informed decisions, improving customer service processes, and driving operational efficiencies.</li>
-        <li>Plan and execute the data chapter budget, aligning with Millicom's efficiencies and achieving a 35% YoY optimization in Snowflake and AWS costs.</li>
+        <li>Build and execute the Regional Data Roadmap, achieving a 35% YoY cost optimization by migrating over 400 processes and 70 dashboards from Tableau to Power BI and transitioning Snowflake and AWS workloads, while maintaining seamless delivery of insights and analytical capabilities across the organization.</li>
-        <li>Data Governance of 50MM Telco and 5MM MFS users for use by HQ, 9 countries, and specialized teams such as Lending, AML, Fraud, Finance, and Marketing.</li>
+        <li>Establish and monitor Data Governance practices for 50MM Telco and 5MM MFS users, ensuring data quality and providing accurate data and reports to HQ, specialized teams, and global stakeholders.</li>
-        <li>Lead the migration of dashboards from Tableau to Power BI and Streamlit, optimizing nearly 70 dashboards for HQ and 6 countries, reducing costs and achieving end-user satisfaction.</li>
-        <li>Lead the migration to a hybrid Data LakeHouse with Snowflake and Redshift, defining the best solution for each business case.</li>
-        <li>Supervise a team of 9 direct reports and oversee indirect reports across countries, ensuring alignment with strategic goals.</li>
+        <li>Lead a team of 9 direct reports and oversee indirect teams across countries, coordinating with global vendors and senior leadership to align analytics initiatives with organizational priorities and deliver impactful results.</li>
   </ul>
 </div>